juliankrieger/juliankrieger.dev-v3/data/posts/stack-zero.md

 }
 ````

 Looking at the file, we can see that the code uses the vulnerable `gets` function.
-It copies all input from STDIN to the buffer without checking if the input's size first.
-If we provide a string that is larger than the size of the allocated buffer, we can overwrite what comes after it.
+It copies all input from STDIN to the buffer without checking the input's size first.
+If we provide a string that is larger in the number of characters than the size of the allocated buffer, we can overwrite values in memory that come after it.

 Since `buffer` is of type `char[64]`, we can write 64 chars into stdin to 'pad' the input.
 After padding, we can then overwrite whatever comes after `buffer`, in this case `changeme`.
 Since writing and counting out 64 characters is a bit troublesome in `qemu`, we write a quick python file that does what we want.

 ```
 # stack-zero.py